 Over the years I worked as a retail sales manager and customer service supervisor before taking on my longest stint as a software developer.
 In 1999 I took a break from IT.
 I’m still on that break.
 For a time I had a computer training business, did web design, worked and volunteered for non-profits.

 That brings me to my passion: writing.
 Under the influence of Nancy Drew and the Dana Girls I wrote mysteries and read installments to my friends while walking home from grade school.
 By high school I had drifted away from mystery writing and found an outlet for my considerable adolescent angst in poetry and journal entries.
 Truth be told, the angst and journal writing went on way beyond my teenage years.
 In the late nineties I took up mystery writing again.
 I attended writing classes, intimidated by those who found it so easy to produce eloquent turns of phrase during impromptu exercises.
 It took years to write Murder at the Book Group but Simon & Schuster published it in December of 2014.
 This story went through so many evolutions that I finally had to say, “Enough!
-Any more changes go into my second book.”
-My second novel in the series, Murder at the Moonshine Inn, will come out November, 2016.
+Any more changes go into my next book.”
+My second novel in the series, Murder at the Moonshine Inn, came out in November, 2016.

 When I’m not writing I enjoy reading, walking, traveling, movies, British TV shows, and the theatre.

 I’ve called New Jersey, Massachusetts, and California home.
 These days I live in Richmond, Virginia, with Glen and our cats, Morris and Olive.
 Morris is a handsome orange and white Manx while Olive is a glam and big-pawed Norwegian Forest cat with a hunting prowess that would have made the goddess Diana proud.